 4. Work together and break silos of your project

-5. Build project around motivated individuals
+5. Build projects around motivated individuals

 6. Face-to-face interactions

 The most effective method to convey the right information is through having face-to-face conversations or discussions.
 It reduces the time between asking a question via email/chat and prevents any miscommunications.
 Agile recommends face-to-face interaction for several reasons:

 7. Working software (product) is the primary measure of progress

 It doesn’t matter how many hours you have put into a task, If the work you have done does not translate into a working product, then there’s no value generated for the end-user.
 Working solutions or software are considered the primary measure of progress in Agile for two key reasons.

 8. Promote a constant and sustainable pace of working

 Agile promotes a constant and sustainable pace of working to prioritize the long-term success and well-being of the team.
 By maintaining a steady rhythm of work, individuals can avoid burnout, maintain their productivity, and sustain their energy levels over time.
 Agile recognizes that sustained performance is more valuable than short bursts of intense activity, as it leads to better quality work and consistent progress.
 A constant and sustainable pace allows teams to maintain a predictable flow of delivery, ensure a healthy work-life balance, and foster a culture of continuous improvement.
 It also enables teams to respond more effectively to changes, mitigate risks, and deliver value consistently, leading to increased customer satisfaction and a higher likelihood of project success.